Realizations of countable Borel equivalence relations: Topological and continuous action realizations

 We next look at continuous action realizations.
-One such realization of $E\in \ap$ would be a realization $F$ on a compact Polish space, where $F$ is generated by a continuous action of a countable (discrete) group.
-We call these {\bf compact action realizations}.
-Excluding the case of smooth relations (i.e., those that admit a Borel transversal), for which such a realization is impossible, we show the following (in \cref{3.9}).
-We use the following terminology: A CBER $E$ on $X$ is {\bf compressible} if there is a Borel injection $f\colon X \to X$ with $f(C) \subsetneqq C$, for every $E$-class $C$.
-A CBER $E$ is {\bf hyperfinite} if $E= \bigcup_nE_n$, where each $E_n$ is a {\bf finite} CBER (i.e., all its classes are finite) and $E_n\subseteq E_{n+1}$.
-A {\bf minimal, compact action realization} is a compact action realization in which the group acts minimally, i.e., all the orbits are dense.
-Finally, for each countable group $\Gamma$ and topological space $X$ consider the shift action of $\Gamma$ on $X^\Gamma$.
-The restriction of this action to a nonempty invariant closed set is called a {\bf subshift} of $X^\Gamma$.
+One such realization of $E \in \ap$ would be a realization $F$ on a compact Polish space, where $F$ is generated by a continuous action of a countable (discrete) group.
+We call these \textbf{compact action realizations}.
+A \textbf{minimal, compact action realization} is a compact action realization in which the group acts minimally, i.e., all the orbits are dense.
+Finally, for each countable group $\Gamma$ and topological space $X$, consider the shift action of $\Gamma$ on $X^\Gamma$ (see \Cref{prelim-action}).
+The restriction of this action to a nonempty invariant closed set is called a \textbf{subshift} of $X^\Gamma$.
 We often identify a subshift with the underlying closed set.
+Finally $\F_n$, $1 \le n \le \infty$, is the free group with $n$ generators.

-\begin{thm} Every non-smooth hyperfinite equivalence relation in $\ap$ has a minimal, compact action realization.
+Excluding the case of smooth CBERs (see \Cref{prelim}) for which such a realization is impossible, we show the following (in \cref{3.9}). \begin{thm} Every non-smooth hyperfinite equivalence relation in $\ap$ has a minimal, compact action realization.
 In fact this realization can be taken to be a subshift of $2^{\F_2}$ if the equivalence relation is compressible and a subshift of $2^\Z$ otherwise. \end{thm}